 The following treatments have been used to treat toenail fungus with varying levels of success.

-- Topicals – Medications that are applied to the surface of the nail may slow the growth of fungus, but are mostly ineffective in eliminating fungus when used alone.
-These include prescription lacquers, over-the-counter creams, and natural substances such as tea tree oil.
+- Topicals – Medications that are applied to the surface of the nail may slow the growth of fungus, but don't completely eliminate it.
+These include prescription lacquers, over-the-counter and prescription solutions, and natural substances such as tea tree oil.

 - Oral Medications – Lamisil and Sporanox are two medications that are currently prescribed.
-They have shown to be 75% effective.
-Although there has been concern about liver side effects, these effects are rare.
-When this medication is prescribed, patients need to receive monitoring to ensure that their liver is not affected.
+They have shown to be 75% effective, however, there is a tendency for patients to have recurrence of infection.

 - Laser Treatment – A few years ago the FDA approved the use of certain lasers to treat toenail fungus.
-Laser treatment is painless, has no long term side effects, and studies have shown a success rate as high as 70%.
+Laser treatment is painless and has no long term side effects.
 New clear nail growth can be seen in as little as three months.
-Nails can be re-treated at three month intervals as needed, without systemic side effects that might be experienced with an oral medication.
+Nails can be re-treated at one-three month intervals as needed, without systemic side effects that might be experienced with an oral medication.

 One of the keys to success with laser treatment is finding a podiatrist that includes a fungal toenail prevention program.
 This involves education about how to prevent re-infection, including hygiene tips, products for sterilizing shoes, use of anti-fungal creams, and other solutions which can increase the efficacy of laser treatment.